xiyuLiang09/xiyuLiang09.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: ☺️ I'm organizing my projects and will release them soon... or you can find more information on my [GitHub](https://github.com/xiyuLiang09).
+description:
 nav: true
 nav_order: 3
 display_categories: [Computer Vision, Large Language Models]
 horizontal: false
 ---
+☺️ I'm working on organizing and presenting all my projects in a more intuitive way and will release them soon...
+You can find more information on my [GitHub](https://github.com/xiyuLiang09).

 <!-- pages/projects.md -->
 <div class="projects">